jonathanlermitage/tikione-steam-cleaner/README.md

-**:fire: Thursday, January 21 2016
+**:fire: Thursday, January 21, 2016
-FYI, I have decided to continue a minimal development of Steam Cleaner.
-I will include contributions (usually translations) and critical bugfixes only.
+I will continue to include contributions (usually translations) and bugfixes.
-There won't be new features, nor native builds.
-Thx.**
+Don't expect new features or native builds.**

 # TikiOne Steam Cleaner